gitpraths/dreamteam-tasks/README.md

 * Key features include:
   - **Dynamic Routing**: Each movie has its own detailed page using Next.js dynamic routing.
   - **Responsive Design**: Mobile-first development for seamless user experience across devices.
-  - **Modern UI**: Utility-first styling with TailwindCSS for a sleek and attractive interface.
+  - **Modern UI**: Utility-first styling with TailwindCSS with additional features of Search and Favorites.

 ### Task 09: Backend Development
 * **Status**: Completed